Moschifire/QuizGo/README.md

 ## Current Challenges

-The progress bar for the tumer is currently not displaying.
+The progress bar for the timer is currently not displaying.
 I am working on it.